top of page

 deal with the problem.

-As if that wasn't bad enough, the banking system doesn't have any safety measures in place in order to prevent a catastrophe if all $34 trillion are redeemed at once.
-Ideally, bond redemption should be dependent upon the government’s fiscal policy to establish an annual surplus in order to limit redemption for the following year.
-That way, the banking system is protected against default if a multitude of bonds are redeemed all at once.
-Also, annual surpluses over the years would have prevented the national debt to grow to its current size.
-Currently, there are no such safeguards in place protecting our banking system, which is surprising and indicates bad design.
+To prevent this, it should be required that bond redemption is dependent on fiscal policy to establish an annual surplus the prior year in order to fund redemption for the following year.
+That way, the banking system would be protected against default if a large number of bonds are redeemed all at once.
+Also, annual surpluses over the years would have prevented the national debt from growing to its current size.

 Solution

 The first issue that needs to be addressed is the prevention of the further accumulation of debt, or the problem will never be resolved.
-The simplest manner of achieving this is for the government to no longer offer bonds, so that the national debt remains frozen at present levels.
+The simplest manner of achieving this is for the government to no longer offer bonds so that the national debt remains frozen at present levels.

 Another option would be to split the debt betwee